grigory-rechistov/tchip16/README.txt

 ------------------------------------------------------------------------------------

 tchip16 also features some directives to make your life easier:

+# START -- start val
+Specify the initial value of the PC.

+# VERSION -- version M.m
+Specify the version of the spec used in the program (default is 1.1).
+M = major, m = minor

 # EQU -- name equ val
 Allows you to define a constant (name) for use in instructions.